Lung Support (formerly called Lung Healing)

 2. I used Lung Support when my newborn got a bad respiratory infection.
 I even used the suppository on her – just be sure to dilute it with an oil like olive, coconut or jojoba. — L.S.

 [HEO's Safety Comment: Please read the child safety information at the bottom of this page.
 This mama didn't have other choices of oils available.
-She used the oil very diluted and did not apply on or near the face of the baby.
-She applied to the back and inner thighs.]
+She used the oil very diluted and applied to the back and inner thighs.]

 3. After receiving your latest email, I found an herb capsule, dumped the contents out and put in Lung Support plus the carrier as suggested.
 Honestly, I think I feel better already - is it all in my head? :-D S.W.